• Skip to primary navigation

 Juicing straight from frozen is a really bad idea, especially if you have a centrifugal juicer, because it can cause the blades to become blunt.
 This means that your juicer won’t work as well as before.

-Even a masticating juicer is liable to get damaged when you juice frozen fruit.
+Even a masticating juicer is liable to get damaged when you put frozen vegetables or fruit in it.

-So put aside the time for thawing!
+So plan ahead and put aside the time for thawing!
 Trust me!
+Besides you’ll get maximum juice extracted if you wait to defrost them.

-Allow your ingredients to thaw, either by leaving them out for an extended period (like overnight), or running them under the cold tap for around 30 minutes if you’re in a rush.
+Allow your ingredients to thaw, either by leaving them out for an extended period (like overnight for best results), or running them under the cold tap for around 30 minutes if you’re in a rush.

 To warn you – running your frozen fruit and veggies under the tap will wash away some of their nutritional value, so be aware.